Couples Therapy: Reddit Edition | Reading Reddit Stories

 like

-My double date story that I can think of that makes me understand this a little bit more is I had like friends, two best friends that were dating, and then their best friends was the person I was dating.
+a thing.
+I mean, my double date story that I can think of that makes me understand this a little bit more is I had like friends, two best friends that were dating.

+And then their best friends was the person I was dating.
 Like it was kind of like a best friend group a little bit.

-And there were times where I think when you're double dating your friends, and everyone's dating in a friend group, you like want each relationship to be calibrated with the next.
+And there were times where I think when you're double dating your friends and everyone's dating in a friend group, you like want each relationship to be calibrated with the next.

 Like I remember there was like a, oh, we want to go on a trip.
+And I, in my relationship, wasn't ready for a trip.

 But our best friends in their relationship, they were ready for a trip.